senkrad76/Anidea-for-SmartThings/README.md

 The device is specified by IP Address and Port in the Preferences, and the MAC address may also be specified (with or without colons and in upper, lower or mixed case).
 If the MAC address is provided it will be used as the Device Network ID (DNI), otherwise the IP Address and Port are combined in a hex form as the DNI.
 You might prefer to give your AutoRemote device a fixed IP address using a manual IP or a reserved IP address in your DHCP server.
 If the MAC address is not provided the incoming 'pings' will not work.

-Using the MAC address as the DNI has been seen to correspond with some unusually long delays in updating the device tiles in the SmartThings Classic app to the correct new state.
-When this happens re-entering the UI causes the correct states to be picked up.
-There is a suggestion things settle down so it could be something only experienced in the development environment as the device handler is being frequently updated.

 *The device network ID has to be either the MAC address or the hex IP:Port in order for SmartThings to send responses to the parse() method of a device handler.
 The MAC address is generally preferred and allows the device handler to receive out of band requests from the remote device on port 39500 on the hub.
-With the hex IP:Port this doesn't work as the remote source port wouldn't be 1817 for these requests.*
+With the hex IP:Port this doesn't work as the remote source port wouldn't be 1817 for these requests.
+Unfortunately if you have one device set up with the MAC address and another with the hex IP:Port the latter will not see the responses to its own requests.
+It would be nice if messages were forwarded based on IP:Port first and then MAC address but that isn't how it works.*

 For capabilities that have a state, such as Alarm and Switch, the device handler waits for a response from the server on the device before setting the new state.
 This doesn't mean the command has worked, only that AutoRemote WiFi service has received it.

-The commands are of the form <code>LANMultiThing=:=&lt;capability&gt;=:=&lt;command&gt;=:=&lt;free text&gt;=:=&lt;extra&gt;</code>.
+The HTTP GET requests are of the form <code>http://&lt;IP address on local LAN&gt;:&lt;Port&gt;/sendmessage?message=&lt;message&gt;</code> where the &lt;message&gt; is of the form <code>LANMultiThing=:=&lt;capability&gt;=:=&lt;command&gt;=:=&lt;free text&gt;=:=&lt;extra&gt;</code>.
 The device handler doesn't allow any empty strings to make it to the remote end, with the exception of &lt;extra&gt;, as Tasker doesn't really handle them elegantly.

 If the free text used with the Notification or Speech Synthesis is of the form <code>&lt;command&gt;=:=&lt;free text&gt;</code> the &lt;command&gt; and &lt;free text&gt; will be extracted.